Hebrews

 First we see "an

-innumerable company of angels," who of course were always in
+innumerable company of angels," who, of course, were always in heaven.

-While on earth mankind is "a little lower than the angels" but Christ tells us in Luke
+While on earth, mankind is "a little lower than the angels," but Christ tells us in Luke 20:36 that when we get to heaven, we will be

 So we need not fear their company.

-Then we find "-- the general assembly and church of the firstborn, which are
+Then we find "--the general assembly and church of the firstborn, which are written in

-and former enemies of God, in such a privilege company!
+enemies of God, in such a privileged company!

-And then we are told that God Himself is there--
+And then we are told that God Himself is there--"and to God the Judge of all."

-And the word perfect found here, is in the sense
+And the word perfect found here is in the sense of being complete.

 So this is undoubtedly the saints of former